2026 Clark Kerr Lectures

 The American University in Crisis

 In his 1963 Godkin Lectures, Clark Kerr declared that American universities were “at a hinge in history.”
 We are now at an equally pivotal moment: recent attacks on research funding and academic freedom imperil the model that Kerr described and that enabled American universities to become world-leading institutions.
-President Eisgruber’s lectures will examine developments that have rendered American universities more vulnerable to political attack and consider how universities and their presidents should define the civic mission of universities in the years ahead.
+President Eisgruber’s lectures examined developments that hadrendered American universities more vulnerable to political attack and consider how universities and their presidents should define the civic mission of universities in the years ahead.

-The 2026 Clark Kerr Lecture Series are co-sponsored by the Center for Studies in Higher Education, Goldman School of Public Policy and Berkeley Law.
+The 2026 Clark Kerr Lecture Series were co-sponsored by the Center for Studies in Higher Education, Goldman School of Public Policy and Berkeley Law.

-Funding for the Clark Kerr Lectures is provided by the Carnegie Corporation and the University of California Office of the President.
+Funding for the Clark Kerr Lectures was provided by the Carnegie Corporation and the University of California Office of the President.

 Tuesday, February 24 at 2:00 p.m. |Evolving Conditions

-In the first lecture, President Eisgruber will focus on major trends that have affected the American model of the research university, including rising student debt, intense national competition, and battles over affirmative action, diversity, and merit.
+In the first lecture, President Eisgruber focused on major trends that had affected the American model of the research university, including rising student debt, intense national competition, and battles over affirmative action, diversity, and merit.

 Thursday, February 26 at 2:00 p.m. |Contested Missions

-In the second lecture, President Eisgruber will examine the role of university presidents, the civic mission of American research universities, and how university communities should respond to the challenges they now face.
+In the second lecture, President Eisgruber examined the role of university presidents, the civic mission of American research universities, and how university communities should respond to the challenges they now face.

 Christopher Ludwig Eisgruber has served as Princeton University’s 20th president since July 2013.
 He served previously as Princeton’s provost for nine years, beginning in 2004, after joining the Princeton faculty in 2001.